USCG COAST GUARD DRUG TESTING

 The USCG uses chemical testing when determining drug and alcohol use.
-It is a scientific test that analyzes blood, urine, breath, tissue, and bodily fluids to trace illegal drugs and alcohol in the body.
-A urine sample is needed, following the DOT urinalysis where the sample is split into two containers.
+It is a scientific test that analyzes blood, urine, breath, tissue, and saliva to trace illegal drugs and alcohol in the body.
+A urine sample is needed, following the DOT urinalysis where the sample is split into two containers using an EZ Split Key Urine Drug Test Cup.
 One sample for the initial testing, the “split” is for a crewmember’s right to get a second opinion in case the first sample was tested positive.

 The USCG doesn’t use a DOT alcohol screening test.
 The chemical testing already provides alcohol concentration from the specimen.
 However, all procedures are based on DOT regulations on collection and handling of specimens.
 Only authorized collectors are allowed to administer chemical testing.

 What happens to crewmembers that violate the DOT-USCG prohibitions?

 Those who are tested positive for prohibited substances are immediately removed from their duties.
 They have to talk to a Substance Abuse Professional (SAP) before they can go back to work.
 The SAP will evaluate and determine if a crewmember is healthy enough to go back to work.
 As part of DOT’s drug and alcohol program, a crewmember caught positive can only return to duty after completion of a rehabilitation program set by the USCG.

 - All crew members whether full-time, part-time, seasonal, year-round or contracted must submit to the drug testing process.

 - Any crew member who has a positive result or is found to have violated that test must be removed from any job that is considered safety sensitive by the DOT.